Laidybird/Notemanager/README.md

 # A responsive web apllication were the users can store, update and delete tasks.

+## The App was build on the idea of the mini project walkthrough.

 ## Code Institute Milestone Project 3